 Laying the groundwork to become an ND

 Dr. Eric Secor sought out naturopathic medicine when standard medical approaches alone were not treating his chronic ear infections, skin inflammation and acne.
 He and his naturopathic doctor reviewed his diet and lifestyle with a common sense approach that lead to a rapid improvement in symptom management.
-The naturopathic approach resonated with Dr. Secor and his then girlfriend, Mary Markow, ND, MS, LAc, and together they began their exploration into the field of naturopathic medicine.
+The naturopathic approach resonated with Dr. Secor and sparked the exploration into the field of naturopathic medicine.

 Bastyr as a springboard

-With family recently settled in Seattle and an interest in the acupuncture program, Drs.
-Secor and Markow decided Bastyr University was the naturopathic medical school for them.
+With family recently settled in Seattle and an interest in the acupuncture program, Dr. Secor decided Bastyr University was the right naturopathic medical school.
 “Bastyr provided an incredibly strong foundation in the fundamentals of naturopathic medicine, traditional Chinese medicine and the application of wellness and lifestyle interventions.”
-Furthermore, the clinical rotations gave them the opportunity to experience a wide variety of approaches to private and group practice.
+Furthermore, the clinical rotations gave Dr. Secor the opportunity to experience a wide variety of approaches to private and group practice.

 “Living the dream” after graduation

-Immediately following graduation and the completion of the ND licensing boards, Drs.
-Secor and Markow packed up and started their lives together.
-They traveled to the Czech Republic and spent time in the medical spas and in Slovakia and Vienna.
-Once they returned to Connecticut, Dr. Secor pursued his interest in research at the Hospital for Special Care which had opened one of the first multi-disciplinary integrative medicine clinics.
+Immediately following graduation and the completion of the ND licensing boards, Dr. Secor packed up and started his life.
+He traveled to the Czech Republic and spent time in the medical spas and in Slovakia and Vienna.
+Once he returned to Connecticut, Dr. Secor pursued his interest in research at the Hospital for Special Care which had opened one of the first multi-disciplinary integrative medicine clinics.
 This experience led to publications and a transition to the University Connecticut School of Medicine, where he successfully competed for an NIH/NCCIH F32 and K08, venture capital funding and MPH and PHD in occupational and environmental health.
 His research was focused on evaluating the role and impact of botanicals such as ananas comosus and their extracts as immune-modulators.